MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 ![](../images/part31/22.png)

 There are 2 `core-dns` pods of the `kube-system`.
-Because of some reasons, their status is still pending, but we will deal with it later, in the next lecture.
+Because of some reasons, their status is still `Pending`, but we will deal with it later, in the next lecture.

 For now, I'm gonna show you some useful shortcut commands to navigate